 We need less display of our little Greek learning in the columns of our papers and more plain, constructive teaching to edify the body of Christ.
-And we need more efforts to enlighten in such plain language that can be easily understood; the Greek that is appearing in some of our columns of late seems to be for a purpose, but that purpose is, perhaps best known to the writer; it serves no value to enlighten the readers as not one out of every hundred can tell if it is Greek or some other lanshould cease such work.
+And we need more efforts to enlighten in such plain language that can be easily understood; the Greek that is appearing in some of our columns of late seems to be for a purpose, but that purpose is, perhaps best known to the writer; it serves no value to enlighten the readers as not one out of every hundred can tell if it is Greek or some other language.
+Such writing is of no real value to edify the church, and if it is just to show to the reading public that I am a Greek scholar then my motive is wrong and I should cease such work.

-Let us strive to weld stronger the tie of God that our whole life and work will the children of God.
+Let us strive to weld stronger the tie of love that should exist with the family of God that our whole life and work will stand to testify to every man that we are the children of God.